 1. Archer John Porter Martin

 Archer John Porter Martin (1 March 1910 – 28 July 2002) was a British chemist.
-He received Nobel Prize in Chemistry in 1952 for the development of modern chromatography technique which helps to separate different compounds in a mixture.
+He received Nobel Prize in Chemistry in 1952 for the development of modern chromatography techniques which helps to separate different compounds in a mixture.
 Martin is considered to be dyslexic, as he was barely able to read until he was nine.

-He went to Bedford School, a middle-of-the-road private school, when he was eleven.
+He went to Bedford School, a middle-of-the-road private school when he was eleven.
 This is where his interest in making things and in methods of separation by studying fractional distillation originates.
 As a result, he was able to bag a scholarship for Peterhouse, Cambridge in 1929.

 Archer John Porter Martin, British Nobel Laureate Chemist